hbroek/reken/documentation/developer-guide/chapter-4.md

 </body>
 ```

-In this example the `data-ref` attribute is specified with the `buttonRef` variable.
-When the user clicks the button it logs the reference of the HTML button in the console.
+In this example, the `data-ref` attribute is specified with the `buttonRef` variable.
+When the user clicks the button, it logs the reference to the HTML button in the console.

 In this chapter, we've provided a comprehensive reference for Reken's attributes, explaining their functions and how to use them effectively in your web development projects.
 These attributes offer a wide range of functionality for creating dynamic and interactive web pages.
-Understanding when and how to use them is key to harnessing the full potential of Reken.
+Understanding when and how to use them is key to harnessing Reken's full potential.